 Boards must ensure that the FEP includes an estimated time frame for completion of other educational and training services, based on individual factors.

 Boards must be aware that for performance purposes only teen heads of households are included.

+Boards may include time spent on homework as part of the participation hours.
+The instructor of the course must verify the homework hours required for the course by providing written documentation to attest to those hours.

-B-506.a: Required Documentation
+B-506.a: Required Documentation for Educational Services

-Boards must ensure that Workforce Solutions Office staff documents in TWIST monthly good or satisfactory progress as determined by the institution providing the education or training services and maintains documentation in the participant’s file.
+Boards must ensure that Workforce Solutions Office staff documents in WorkInTexas.com monthly good or satisfactory progress as determined by the institution providing the education or training services and maintains documentation in the participant’s file.
 The institution must determine this at least monthly with documentation that includes the following:

-A conversation with designated staff from the institution, documented in the TWIST Counselor Notes
+A conversation with designated staff from the institution, documented in the Case Notes

 A copy of the grades or evaluation

+Written documentation from the course instructor verifying homework hours required for a course

 A letter or email from staff designated by the institution.